 Peruvian coffees are predominantly grown high in the awe-inspiring Andes Mountains, and it is this high altitude that gives the coffee a gentle sweetness, an effervescent snap, and an enjoyable medium body.
 It is also used extensively as a base for flavored coffees as well as in dark roast blends.
-The best of Peruvian coffee, however, have this vanilla-nut-toned sweetness which is purely exceptional, light, and worthy of appreciation as one of the most distinct specialty origins in western South America.
+The best of Peruvian coffee, however, has this vanilla-nut-toned sweetness which is purely exceptional, light, and worthy of appreciation as one of the most distinct specialty origins in western South America.

 Peruvian coffees are not too popular in the coffee-drinking universe or as well as those from their South American – i.e., Brazil and Colombia – neighbors.
-This is primarily due to lack of sufficient advertising and government policies which have nothing to do with the quality of the coffee grown in this country.
+This is primarily due to a lack of sufficient advertising and government policies which have nothing to do with the quality of the coffee grown in this country.

 Peruvian Coffee Beans

 Good Peruvian coffee is aromatic, flavorful, and gentle.
 This is as a result of the medium-roasted coffee beans which deliver a full-bodied and complex beverage with light or mild acidity.
 In other words, Peruvian coffee beans are among the best you will ever come across the south of the equator.

 Peruvian Coffee Beans: Need-to-know Facts

 As you may have guessed by now, every coffee-growing culture has its intriguing complexities or details.
 Here some of the most exciting things about Peruvian coffee.